HIV and Heart Disease

 - Take HIV medicines every day to keep HIV under control.

-- Eat a healthy diet that includes lots of vegetables, fruits, and whole grains, and is low in saturated fats, added sugars, and salt.
+- Eat a healthy diet with vegetables, fruits, and whole grains and limit saturated fats, added sugars, and salt.

 - Keep all medical appointments.
 During medical visits, talk to a health care provider about the risk of heart disease.